tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-test-runner.markdown

         String query = "select count(*) from dim_region";
         int output = getJdbcConnection().executeQuery(query);
         Assert.assertTrue("dim_region count:", output == DIM_REGION_COUNT);

+        // Second test query
 }
 ```

 Here, the test queries are defined as constant SQL strings.
-Note that the test query above is intended to be simple to avoid being distracting.
+Note that the test query above is intended to be simple to illustate the automation.
 The actual test queries are usually more complex than that.
 The results will be captured in JUnit/TestNG tests, and expectations are verified by using various TestNG assertions.
 We also remove heuristic tests that cannot be done using assertions.
-Instead, those tests will be verified during User-Acceptance Test phase where data analysts will try out the end results.
+Instead, those tests will be verified during User-Acceptance Test phase where data analysts will try out the final views of data marts.
-In addition, we add tests to verify intermediate steps in the ETL processes.
+In addition, we add tests to verify intermediate steps of the ETL processes.

 The problem of this approach is that the SQL tests are heavily cluttered by supporting Java codes.
 This problem is getting worse when the SQL test query gets more complex that cannot fit into a single line, such as one shown below.